Nemkac/HopeBlock/README.md

 ## ✨ Features

-* Browse a list of active humanitarian campaigns
+* Browse and filter list of active humanitarian campaigns
+* Create and delete your own humanitarian campaigns
 * View detailed info for each campaign
 * Donate crypto (ETH / ERC-20 like USDC) from multiple networks
 * Fully **non-custodial**: no login, no registration, wallet remains in user control